National safety standards for invasive procedures (NatSSIPS)

 These national standards cover all invasive procedures including those performed outside of the operating department.

-National safety standards for invasive procedures: Published in September 2015 to help NHS organisations provide safer care and to reduce the number of patient safety incidents related to invasive procedures in which surgical Never Events can occur.
-The NatSSIPs cover all invasive procedures including those performed outside of the operating department.
+The original National Safety Standards for Invasive Procedures were published by NHS England in September 2015, to help NHS organisations provide safer care and to reduce the number of patient safety incidents related to invasive procedures in which surgical Never Events can occur.

 The surgical never events taskforce report recommended that a set of high-level national standards of operating department practice were developed to support all providers of NHS-funded care to develop and maintain their own more detailed standardised local procedures.